 If winnings are paid in installments, include in income the amount received in the tax year including interest.
 If future payments are sold for a lump sum, report the amount received from the sale in the year received.

-A payer is required to issue the gambler a Form W-2G if they receive certain gambling winnings or if they have any gambling winnings subject to Federal income tax withholding.
-The taxpayer must report the full amount of their gambling winnings for the year on Form 1040 regardless of whether any portion is subject to withholding.
-In addition, the taxpayer may be required to pay an estimated tax on their gambling winnings.
+A payer is required to issue the gambler a Form W-2G if they are paid gambling winnings or if they have any gambling winnings subject to Federal income tax withholding.
+The taxpayer must report the full amount of their gambling winnings for the year on their federal income tax return regardless of whether any portion is subject to withholding.
+In addition, depending on the amount of the winnings the taxpayer may be required to make estimated tax payments.

 It is important for the taxpayer to keep an accurate diary or similar record of their winnings and losses that at a minimum includes the following information: